 Color-code all your holiday packages to make it easy for non-readers to pass out gifts on the big morning.
 To try this trick at home, assign each family member a color or wrapping paper pattern.
 Then wrap all the presents accordingly.
 No need for gift tags here!

-10. Make a Glitter Bow with Tape
+10. Make Glitter Ribbon

 11. Trade Chips for Cookies